-Task Force for A group made up of a select list of Metropolitan Board Members, guiding the CAMP4W process phases to represent the values of the CAMP4W planning process.
+Task Force for CAMP4W

+A group made up of a select list of Metropolitan Board Members, Member Agency Managers, and Metropolitan staff tasked with guiding the CAMP4W process phases to represent the values of the CAMP4W planning process.
 The Themes inform the development of the Evaluative Criteria so that the assessment of projects/programs/portfolios reflects these Themes and therefore the Board preferences.